We can ALL LIVE TOGETHER!

 Challenges, however, remain.
 Light pollution, which affects nearly half of the nests at Mavrovouni, and the presence of beach furniture during the night, pose serious threats to turtles and their hatchlings.
 Reducing light pollution and properly arranging beach furniture at night are measures that ensure turtles can coexist harmoniously with humans.

 At the heart of the program are the people.
-More than 40 volunteers from across Greece participate every year in ARCHELON’s actions in the Lakonikos Bay.
+More than 40 volunteers from across Greece and abroad participate every year in ARCHELON’s actions in the Lakonikos Bay.
 The volunteer experience is unique: from morning tracking of turtle tracks in the sand at sunrise, to protecting hatchlings as they take their first steps toward the sea.
 Volunteers also actively contribute to public awareness, talking with residents and visitors about the importance of protecting the beaches and sea turtles.
 For them, it is a summer full of knowledge, collaboration, nature, and unforgettable moments.

 Cinematographer Konstantinos Potamianos, who has a special connection to the area, wanted to capture the quiet but important efforts taking place in his homeland.
 He gifted us a wonderful short video that brings us to the heart of ARCHELON’s work.